ppmasa8/leetcode/README.md

 # leetcode
-It is a collection of answers of leet code.
+It is a collection of answers of leetcode for Ruby.